24 Most Popular Bolivian Dessert Recipes

 Although modern methods are used today, it is still common to see ice cream being churned on any sidewalk in a Bolivian city.
 It is commonly served with warm cheese “empanadas” (patties).

-These are cookies made with corn flour, sugar, and lots of lard.
-The can be found at any religious or folkloric celebration, where they are presented in huge piles, very neatly arranged in circles that rise over a meter and a half high.
+They can be found at any religious or folkloric celebration, where they are presented in huge piles, very neatly arranged in circles that rise over a meter and a half high.

 13. Tawa Tawas